 Two things that I learned as a not-so-traditional bride…

-- “You wear a lot of sleeveless clothes” was a ‘comment’ that I heard a couple of times but chose to ignore.
+- “You wear a lot of sleeveless clothes” was a ‘comment’ that I heard a nunber of times even after the wedding but chose to ignore.
 That is not to say that I don’t pay heed to sensibilities.
 It is not a crime to dress for others, but I just feel, not at the cost of your own comfort.

 Takeaway#1: It is okay if you don’t please everyone by the way you dress.